 Outer Ear Lumps (Lesions)

-Patients may develop a wide range of small cysts or lumps affecting the skin around and inside the outer ear.
-These can usually be excised under local anaesthetic as an out-patient procedure.
-Rather like dental treatment, a small local aesthetic injection temporarily numbs the skin completely, so that the lesion can be removed painlessly.
-It will usually be sent to a laboratory for detailed examination (Histopathology).
+Patients may develop a range of small cysts or lumps affecting the skin around and inside the outer ear.
+These are usually excised under local anaesthetic as an outpatient procedure, with a small injection numbing the skin so the lesion can be removed painlessly.

 Microsuction

-Microsuction can be used to removed wax, discharge, dead skin or other material that is blocking the ear canal.
-Topical medication can also be applied during the procedure if necessary to treat an active infection or inflammation.
+Microsuction can remove wax, discharge, dead skin and other material blocking the ear canal.
+Topical medication may be applied during the procedure if needed to treat active infection or inflammation.
+The procedure is carried out as an outpatient service using a high‑powered microscope and fine suction instruments, giving a clear view of the ear canal and eardrum.

 Removal of Foreign Body

-Various foreign objects can become lodged in the ear canal, including cotton bud tips, foam plugs or even hearing aid ear pieces.
-Small toys or beads can put into the ear by children.
-Foreign bodies are prone to cause infections so prompt removal can prevent or relieve symptoms such as pain, hearing loss and discharge.
+Various foreign objects can become lodged in the ear canal, including cotton bud tips, foam plugs or hearing aid components, and small toys or beads placed by children.
+These objects can cause pain, hearing loss, discharge and infection, so prompt specialist removal helps prevent or relieve symptoms.

 Ear Wicks And Dressings